 Because that’s how it came out in the music.
 Listening to the concert online, I got that same unsettling feeling you get some nights when you suspect your boyfriend’s unusually poundy lovemaking isn’t actually directed at you.
 It was almost unbearable to take.
 Even Mister Grumble left the room.
 Before leaving he pointed an accusing finger at me.
 “This is your John Wilson,” he intoned darkly.
 “He’s not mine,” I answered.
 “He belongs to England!”
-But I couldn’t pull off that Vivien Leigh delivery so that bit just died.
+But I couldn’t pull off the Vivien Leigh delivery so that bit just died.

 But you know, I think that’s the crux of the matter, my beloved John being English and a Geordie and therefore too pigheaded to truly understand the American idiom.
 That, and Big Brother Beeb breathing down your neck, can cramp anyone’s sense of freedom, freedom of course being the American idiom.

 I’m assuming, of course, that John, vaunted musicologist that he is, truly wants to understand the American idiom.